Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Students are at the heart of our mission.

 Get involved in our thriving alumni community.

 SCO is one of the nation's leading optometry schools.

 Enter a search request and press enter.
 Press Esc or the X to close.

-The summer research fellowship program was designed to offer talented students a chance to participate in faculty-directed research.
+The summer research fellowship program was designed to offer talented students who have completed their first year an opportunity to participate in faculty-directed research.
 Each selected student will be paired with a clinical research optometrist who will guide the fellow’s research experience.

 The program provides opportunities for: